ortlof/OSSM-M5-Remote/Assembly.md

 * Be sure to choose the correct back to print based on the battery that you source

-    USA- Adafruit 485-2011 / or [Alternate](https://www.amazon.com/EEMB-2000mAh-Battery-Rechargeable-Connector/dp/B08214DJLJ/) uses 'Bottom_Adafruit_Lipo.stl' OR you can use 'Bottom-Magnets.stl' if you want to add 6 x 3mm magnets.
+    USA - Adafruit 485-2011 / or [Alternate](https://www.amazon.com/EEMB-2000mAh-Battery-Rechargeable-Connector/dp/B08214DJLJ/) uses 'Bottom_Adafruit_Lipo.stl' OR you can use 'Bottom-Magnets.stl' if you want to add 6 x 3mm magnets.

-    Other countries [RS Pro 1449405](https://uk.rs-online.com/web/p/speciality-size-rechargeable-batteries/1449405) uses 'Bottom.stl', or if you want to use magnets in the base you can use 'Bottom-Magnets.stl' that will accept 6 x 3mm magnets.
+    Other countries - [RS Pro 1449405](https://uk.rs-online.com/web/p/speciality-size-rechargeable-batteries/1449405) uses 'Bottom.stl', or if you want to use magnets in the base you can use 'Bottom-Magnets.stl' that will accept 6 x 3mm magnets.

 * You have options for the top depending on the keycap type you choose (cherry vs DSA).